Sorry, But These 8 Body Care Products Are A Big Scam

 “Tightening” Body Serums

-Body products that claim to “tighten” skin or “tone” legs and arms are not based on science, says Dr. Mansouri.
+Body products that claim to “tighten” skin or “tone” legs and arms are not based on science, says Dr Mansouri.
 Lartey echoes this: “You can’t really change muscle tone or skin elasticity with most topical products,” she says.
 Both experts agree that retinoids — such as retinol or the more potent retinal — may make the surface of the skin appear smoother over time as they are known to stimulate collagen production in the top layers.
-R29 rates Naturium Retinol Body Lotion, Paula’s Choice Retinol Body Treatment, and Versed Press Restart Retinol Body Lotion, all of which moisturize deeply and kickstart skin cell turnover.
-In short, though, “tightening” products are most likely a fad.
+In short, “tightening” products are most likely a fad.

 AdvertisementADVERTISEMENT